rapPayne/AngularLabs/demos/README.md

 # Demonstrations (Demos)

-These are demos we can do together in class.
+We can run these demos together in class.
 Or you can do them on your own for just the ones you're interested in.

 You'll see these folders: